Empire-Strikes-Back/Starbuck/readme.txt

 we are cljc-libraries

-we have no git history - our source files define us we accept no github pull requests - we have no public programmers

 i am clj-go-libp2p - i use go-libp2p from clojure

 i am iam  library - i do sing-in, identity using DIDs